Git: use --encoding=UTF-8 in "git log"

 you can get this value with `git config i18n.logOutputEncoding`

-#5 Updated by Toshi MARUYAMA almost 7 years ago
+#5 Updated by Toshi MARUYAMA about 7 years ago

-#6 Updated by Toshi MARUYAMA almost 7 years ago
+#6 Updated by Toshi MARUYAMA about 7 years ago

 Pass a configuration parameter to the command.
 The value given will override values from configuration files.
 The <name> is expected in the same format as listed by git config (subkeys separated by dots).